jmof98goog-lang/Required-Capstone-Project-24.1-Final-Report/README.md

 Required-Capstone-Project-24.1-Final-Report
 **Word Document of same filename was uploaded with formatted text and graphics.
+**Copy of word document with graphics available on request.

 Problem Statement
 1. Find a more optimal solution to reading Handwritten Images than basic M/L models can deliver.